requests-cache/requests-cache/README.rst

 requests-cache
 ---------------

-Requests-cache is a transparent persistent cache for requests_ library.
+Requests-cache is a transparent persistent cache for requests_ (version <= 0.14.2) library.

 .. _requests: http://python-requests.org/